Creating and managing triggers

-Lastly, the Chat-related Information option is a handy way to sort your visitors if they're already been involved in a chat.
-Do you want to send a quick message to ask them to rate their conversation after offering help, let them know you'll be with them shortly when they're reaching out to chat with you or maybe even send a pre-made response if the visitor uses a certain word?
+Finally, the Chat-related Information option is a handy way to sort your visitors who have already been involved in a chat.
+Do you want to send a quick message to ask them to rate their conversation after offering help, let them know you'll be with them shortly when they reach out to chat or maybe even send a pre-made response if the visitor uses a certain word?

-All of the above options can help to create a trigger for a certain type of visitor but remember they can all be used together.
-Say a visitor from outside your country uses the word "Shipping", you could have a message with your shipping policies ready to go.
-Or maybe someone from the next town over is reaching out after you've closed up shop for the day, you could let them know where your offices are based and that they should try again tomorrow after you open.
-There are a lot of possibilities, the real question is, is there something you can think of that will make an impact on your business?
+All of the above options can help to create a trigger for certain types of visitors, and they can all be used together.
+Say a visitor from outside your country uses the word "Shipping."
+You could have a message with your shipping policies ready to go.
+Or maybe someone from the next town over is reaching out after you've closed up shop for the day.
+You could let them know where your offices are based and that they should try again tomorrow after you open.
+There are a lot of possibilities.
+The real question is, "Which message will make an impact on your business?"

-This is the final part of creating an Advanced Trigger, now that you've decided on the conditions the trigger is looking for, what do you want it to do?
-The most common option here will be to send the visitor a message but there are other options, do you want to set a delay, append or replace a note or change the name of the visitor?
-Whatever it is you chose, this is the final result of the trigger you've set.
+This is the final part of creating an Advanced Trigger, now that you've decided on the conditions that set off your trigger, what do you want it to do?
+The most common option here will be to send the visitor a message.
+However, there are other possibilities.
+Do you want to set a delay, append a note or change the name of the visitor?
+Whatever you choose decides the final result of your trigger.

-Once you've got your trigger all set up and your happy with it, don't forget the click the green Save button in the bottom right corner.
-Once a trigger has been saved you can then change the status of it to be either Enabled or Disabled at any time.
+Once you've set up your trigger and you're happy with it, don't forget the click the green Save button in the bottom right corner.
+Once a trigger has been saved, you can then change the status of it to either Enabled or Disabled at any time.